Faculty Focus: Dr. Kelly Mecham, Assistant Professor, School of Nursing

-In this edition of “Faculty Focus,” we spoke with Dr. Kelly Mecham, Assistant Professor in the Touro University Nevada School of Nursing.
+In this edition, we spoke with Dr. Kelly Mecham, Assistant Professor at the Touro University Nevada School of Nursing.

 Where did you grow up and what was it like?